-- 1. Purpose: The School Nurse Corps (SNC) program provides nursing services to meet student health care needs as identified by a 1997 Joint Legislative Audit and Review Committee (JLARC) study, Survey of School Nurses (1997).
+- 1. Purpose: The School Nurse Corps (SNC) program provides nursing services to meet student health care needs as identified by a 1997 Joint Legislative Audit and Review Committee (JLARC) study.
 The legislature funds the SNC program through OSPI to the Educational Service Districts (ESDs), dispatching registered nurses (RNs) to the neediest small schools to provide direct care for students, health education, and training and supervision for school staff.
 The SNC's first priority is to maintain and increase student safety through a system of direct student services and through regional technical assistance that helps to ensure consistent and quality school nursing services throughout the state.
 The nine Educational Service District (ESD) School Nurse Corps Administrators are funded to directly serve or support all districts in their region by assessing and analyzing student health needs, allocating resources, consulting, mentoring, and building partnerships. - 2.
 Description of services provided: School health requirements 30 years ago primarily addressed management of communicable diseases, immunizations, and health screenings.
 Student health needs and the regulatory landscape are substantially different today.
 SNC nurses assess students and develop individualized care plans.
 They train staff to respond quickly and effectively to emergency situations (especially life-threatening) when the nurse is not present.
 Care plans outline instructions for school staff to provide daily maintenance care and accommodations for students with special health care needs, in accordance with federal requirements under Section 504 of the Rehabilitation Act and the Individuals with Disabilities Education Act.
 These services support students with complex needs to attend school, to be safe, to support optimal learning, and keeps them on track to graduate.
 SNC nurse administrators support these interventions by providing customized technical assistance regarding school health and nursing issues.
 Program staff attends to quality assurance, guided by student safety, evidence, and cost containment. - 3.
-Criteria for receiving services and/or grants: Qualifying districts must (1) demonstrate a lack of RN services existed prior to the inception of the SNC; (2) complete an assessment of district health services; and (3) meet criteria used to determine the needlest schools. - 4.
-Beneficiaries in 2015-16 School Year: Number of School Districts
+Criteria for receiving services and/or grants: Qualifying districts must (1) demonstrate a lack of RN services existed prior to the inception of the SNC; (2) complete an assessment of district health services; and (3) meet criteria used to determine the neediest schools.

+Beneficiaries in 2017-18 School Year: